What is a B2B content marketing funnel?

 Allocate budget based on where your funnel leaks.
 If you have plenty of TOFU traffic but low MOFU conversion, invest in nurture content and campaigns.
 If you have strong MOFU engagement but low BOFU conversion, focus on sales enablement and proof points.

-How do I know if my marketing funnel is working?
+How do I know if my B2B marketing funnel is working?

-Track conversion rates between stages and compare them to industry benchmarks.
-If your TOFU-to-MOFU rate is low compared to your historical average, you're attracting unqualified traffic.
+Track conversion rates between stages and compare them to your historical average.
+If your TOFU-to-MOFU rate is low, you're attracting unqualified traffic.
 If your MOFU-to-BOFU rate lags, your nurture isn't building enough trust to move prospects forward.